AaronFolmer/aaronfolmer/README.md

 ## Hello! my name's Aaron Folmer!
-A self-taught Junior Fullstack Web Developer, looking forward to work and learn in fullstack technologies!
+A self-taught Junior Fullstack Developer, looking forward to work and learn in fullstack technologies!

 ## Languages and Tools